-But Tōzan-his students said your mother came.
+His students said, "Your mother came."
 But Tōzan said she cannot enter.
-It's not- You should stay- She should stay out!
+She should stay out!
 [Laughs.]
-And, you know, you may think he is very vicious.
-But everyone thinks Tōzan will be the most kind-kind-hearted man for his mother.
-He wrote many letters to her about Buddhism and how to practice Buddhism and how to help her [1 word] by practice of Buddhism.
-He may did [?] every way-every possible way to help his mother.
-There is no such Zen master to have-so kind Zen master for mother.
+And you may think he is very vicious.
+But everyone thinks Tōzan will be the most kind-hearted man for his mother.
+He wrote many letters to her about Buddhism and how to practice Buddhism and how to help her by practice of Buddhism.
+He did every possible way to help his mother.
+There is no such Zen master-so kind Zen master for his mother.

-But he didn't see [1 word] and at last his mother died outside-outside the monastery.
-And so he told, you know, children to have funeral for her.
-And when he saw her, he found out little rice on her back, so he pulled out the rice and said, "This-this rice is less [of an] orphan, you know, than my mother."
+But he didn't see her, and at last his mother died outside the monastery.
+And so he told children to have funeral for her.
+And when he saw her, he found a little rice on her back, so he pulled out the rice and said, "This rice is less than an orphan has."

-So he took it for breakfast-he said so-[as] next morning's breakfast.
-He asked his student, you know, this is her last offering for us.
-Please accept it.
-What is big [?] is very simple.
-And way he helped her is very simple-write, just write letter.
+So he took it for next morning's breakfast.
+He asked his student, "This is her last offering for us.
+Please accept it."
+What is big is very simple.
+And way he helped her is very simple-just write letter.
 But he couldn't help his blind mother even.
-But everyone acknowledged that he will be the most kind-kindhearted Zen master we ever had in China or in Japan.
+But everyone acknowledged that he will be the most kindhearted Zen master we ever had in China or in Japan.